pbougue/tartare/documentation/tartare.md

 When collecting a new `Data Set` for the `Data Source` (either manually or automatically), its  Validity Period is automaticaly computed.
 Specs are [available here](./validity_periods.md).

-#### (2) Additional properties for Internet ressources
+#### (2) Additional properties for Internet resources
 `input.options` provides the following properties:
-- `directory` : provide a sub-directory, usefull when connecting to a FTP ressource
+- `directory` : provide a sub-directory, usefull when connecting to a FTP resource
-- `authent.username` : for a secured ressource (FTP or HTTP), contains the login
+- `authent.username` : for a secured resource (FTP or HTTP), contains the login
-- `authent.password` : for a secured ressource (FTP or HTTP), contains the password.
+- `authent.password` : for a secured resource (FTP or HTTP), contains the password.
 Be carefull, when consulting the API, this field is hidden for security matters.
 If the `authent.username` is modified, the `authent.password` should also be provided.

 #### (3) Frequencies